Air Base Speedway: Today

-Greenville Pickens Speedway event because the track was so obscure.
-It wasn't until 2015 in a SpeedSport Magazine article when two editors, John Nelson and Tom Schmeh, denoted that the 1951 event was on a different racetrack.
+Greenville-Pickens Speedway event because the track was so obscure.
+It was not until 2015 in a SpeedSport Magazine article when two editors, John Nelson and Tom Schmeh, denoted that the 1951 event was on a different racetrack.
 In 2019, YouTuber S1apSh0es (a Greenville, SC native) went viral after uploading a three-part series documenting the history and demise of Air Base Speedway after finding the track on RacingReference.
 A Getty Images photo of a flat surface dirt track exists, which is what he and many others speculate to be Air Base Speedway, from the lamp posts on the inside of the track to the wooden walls on the outside.
-This photo was said to be of Greenville Pickens Speedway, which the track is frequently confused with.
+This photo was said to be of Greenville-Pickens Speedway, which the track is frequently confused with.